-This covers the following Champion Power Equipment models: All open-frame generators including the Digital Hybrid models and stand alone engines.
+This covers the following Champion Power Equipment models: All standard open-frame generators, including open-frame inverters, and stand alone engines.

 Read instructions carefully and completely before performing service.